andreagebek/Prometheus/README.md

 4. Optional: If you want to include molecular line absorption (currently, only sulfur dioxide is supported), create an additional subfolder in the Prometheus folder named molceularResources: ```mkdir molecularResources```.
 Download the sulfur dioxide line list in TauRex format from the ExoMOL database under https://www.exomol.com/data/molecules/SO2/32S-16O2/ExoAmes/ and store it as an hdf5 file ('.h5') in the molecularResources folder.
+Note that molecular line absorption can only be modelled for scenarios which have allow a temperature and pressure description (like the hydrostatic scenario).

 ## Usage
 1. Navigate to the git subfolder (here: '/Users/agebek/Prometheus/git') and start the setup program by typing ```python main.py``` in your terminal in the git subfolder.
 This starts the Q&A session in the terminal to setup a Prometheus calculation.
+2. Answer all the questions in the Q&A session.
+Only answers within the specified intervals are allowed.
+This Q&A session determines the density profiles of consideration (e.g. torus), the stellar and planetary parameters of the system (e.g. stellar radius), the abundances of the absorbers in the system, and finally parameters related to the grids.
+Note that the runtime of the code is mostly set by the choice of the 5-dimensional grid (wavelength, time, three spatial dimensions).
-2. During setup a name to store the parameter txt file has to be entered (e.g. 'testSimulation').
+3. During setup a name to store the parameter txt file has to be entered (e.g. 'testSimulation').
 This file is located at '/Users/agebek/Proemtheus/setupFiles/testSimulation.txt'.
 To run a Prometheus calculation, navigate to the git subfolder and type ```python main.py testSimulation``` in the terminal.
 This will create the file '/Users/agebek/Prometheus/output/testSimulation_lightcurve.txt' (and, depending on your setup, additional output files) which contains the resulting lightcurve of the calculation.
-3. If you want to make use of the built-in plotting scripts, navigate to the plottingScripts subfolder in the git subfolder (here: '/Users/agebek/Prometheus/git/plottingScripts').
+4. If you want to make use of the built-in plotting scripts, navigate to the plottingScripts subfolder in the git subfolder (here: '/Users/agebek/Prometheus/git/plottingScripts').
 Run the plotting script of your choice, e.g. 'plotSpectra.py' to plot a transmission spectrum, by typing ```python plotSpectra.py testSimulation``` in the terminal.